 Published 27th June 2019

-No matter how well you did on your TEFL course, your first day teaching english abroad in a new classroom is a daunting one.
+Your first day of teaching is the same as the first day in any other job.
+No matter how well you did on your TEFL course, your first day teaching English abroad in a new classroom is a daunting one.
 You are starting a new job but you need to act like you’re in charge.
-You have no idea where anything else, but you need to pretend you know what you’re doing.
+You have no idea where anything is, but you need to pretend you know what you’re doing.
 You’re a bundle of nerves, but you need to act like you’re confident.
 Let’s face it, you have no idea what you’re doing!

 Your learners will be fascinated by you